 |COA||$15,500||In this example, if your parents applied for a PLUS|

 |- Other Aid||- 5,500||loan, they might be approved for up to $10,000.|

 How do I know if the interest is tax-deductible?

 What is a private loan?

 Tuition and fees are rising every year, but the federal loan limits are not.
-To help you manage the remaining cost of college, lenders work with your school to offer an option for financing - private loans, also known as private education loans, school-certified private loans or alternative student loans.
-Private loans are subject to credit approval and must be repaid based on the terms and condition of the loan note you sign when you take out the loan.
+To help you manage the remaining cost of college, lenders work with your school to offer an option for financing - private loans, also known as private student loans, school-certified private loans or alternative student loans.
+Private loans are subject to credit approval and must be repaid based on the terms and conditions of the loan note you sign when you take out the loan.